foundersandcoders/coursebook/src/course/handbook/mentor-guidance.md

 _**Projects**_

-- On remote days, Create two breakout rooms per project to allow learners to split up into pairs.
+- On remote days, create two breakout rooms per project to allow learners to split up into pairs.
 - Be available on Discord, Wednesdays and Thursdays are usually more unstructured but the cohort will need help with their project work.

 _**Role circles (from week 2)**_